railsbridge-boston/railsbridge-boston/views/installfest/run_ruby.markdown

     puts "Hello World!"
     ```

-2. Save as `hello.rb` in your home directory.
+2. Save as `hello.rb` in your working directory.
 The `.rb` extension indicates that this file contains Ruby code.

+TODO Your **working directory** for VM.

 ### Run the Script

 1. Start the Command Prompt.
 See the [terminal navigation instructions](/installfest/command_prompt) for how to do this.

-2. Navigate to your home directory from a command prompt.
+2. Navigate to your working directory from a command prompt.
 Don't hesitate to get help from a staff member on this step if you need it -- it's a new way of navigating your
 computer, so it may be unintuitive at first!

-3. Once you are in your home directory, enter `ls` (or `dir` on Windows) and you should see `hello.rb` listed amongst the directory's contents.
+3. Once you are in your working directory, enter `ls` (or `dir` on Windows) and you should see `hello.rb` listed amongst the directory's contents.

 4. Type